 #9 Take Your Toddler on a Train Ride to End the Day

 The miniature train just outside the zoo gate runs on weekends most of the year.
-In spring, summer and school holidays it runs daily.
-Don’t get into the train with a group of school kids. hcirluycnan.
+In spring, summer, and school holidays it runs daily.
+Don’t get on the train with a group of school kids.
 When they go into the tunnel they will all scream at the same time.
 Preserve your hearing and avoid scaring your toddler by taking the next train.

 MAP – San Diego Zoo 1 Day Itinerary with Toddlers

 Here’s the best stroller & small child-friendly route through San Diego Zoo.
-It does not show the Skyfari or the Children’s’ Zoo because these are still closed for renovations.
+It does not show the Skyfari or the Children’s Zoo.
+Skyfari is not on my family with toddlers’ path because you can’t bring strollers and carts on board the aerial gondolas.
+And the new kids’ zoo is still under construction.

 Start at ENTER on the map.
 Follow my hot pink map numbers around the zoo on the image above.
 NOTE: My numbers have no correlation to the numbers in pink circles on the official San Diego Zoo map.